IU-PR/Capstone_project/content/docs/2024/A-Shot/week03.md

 ### **Frontend Development**

 Our application was developed using *Kotlin Multiplatform Compose*, leveraging the IntelliJ IDEA environment for an efficient development workflow.
 Kotlin Multiplatform allows us to share code across multiple platforms, ensuring a seamless and consistent user experience.
-We used Hi-Fi UI Prototype v2.0 from previous week
+We used Hi-Fi UI Prototype v2.0 from previous week.

 ### **Data Management**